University of California, Santa Cruz: 2020 strike action

 On December 9, 2019, over 200 graduate student-workers initiated a wildcat strike by withholding Fall quarter grades with the following demands: (1) a COLA (cost of living adjustment) of $1,412/month to address the housing crisis in Santa Cruz, (2) a promise of non-retaliation against those participating in the strike, and (3) a cap on tuition for undergraduate students, to ensure that the increase in graduate student-worker pay would not increase the rent-burden and precarity of their students.
-On February 10, 2020, graduate student-workers responded to disciplinary threats from UCSC administrators with a full teaching strike.
-UCSC administrators' called in police from various counties to protect and serve.
+On February 10, 2020, graduate student-workers responded to disciplinary threats from UCSC administrators with a full teaching strike, including withholding grades.
+UCSC administrators' called in police from various counties.
 17 students were arrested, and several were injured, but UCSC denied the claims of police brutality and excessive force.
 On February 27, 2020, UC Davis and UC Santa Barbara joined the strike.
 On February 28, 2020, 54 graduate student-workers were terminated and continued strikes shut down the campus for at least one day the following week.
+The arrival of the COVID-19 pandemic led to the end of the strike.
+On August 7, 2020, UCSC agreed to reinstate 41 graduate student-workers, allowing them to be rehired by their respective departments, while also agreeing to seal their disciplinary records and reinstate their funding guarantees.
+In return, UAW, who represents UC graduate student-workers but did not authorize the strike at any point, agreed to drop complaints filed on behalf of the graduate student-workers.
+UCSC also granted graduate student-workers a $2,500 annual housing stipend, but did not grant the COLA adjustment or cap on tuition for undergraduate students.